iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 ## Summary

-The above findgins suggest a way to compute the gradients of TDF-II filter efficiently.
+The above findings suggest a way to compute the gradients of TDF-II filter efficiently.
 To do this, the following steps are needed:

 1. Implement the recursions of TDF-II and DF-II filters in C++/CUDA/Metal/etc.